-4. As disclosed in Note 10 to the financial statements, the Company has recognized US\$ 87,935,000/as Advances Given to Related Parties as at 31st December 2021.
-However, the Company has not assessed these balances for impairment provision as required by International Financial Reporting Standard 9 ("IFRS 9") - "Financial Instruments".
-In the absence of a comprehensive calculation supporting management's estimate over these balances, we were unable to determine whether any impairment might be necessary on advances given to related parties in these financial statements as at and for the year ended 31st December 2021.
+- 3. The Company has recognized US\$ 1,610,000/- as an operator fee payable to Malaysia Airports Consultancy Services SDN BHD ("MAHB") during the year ended 31st December 2017.
+Further, the Company and MAHB have agreed to assign the above due balance to GMR Holding (Mauritius) Limited during the year ended 31st December 2018. - However, the Company has not recognized the withholding tax applicable on the above expense in these financial statements and accordingly, retained earnings balance is overstated and withholding tax payable balance is understated by US\$ 178,899/- as at 31st December 2022. - 4.
+As disclosed in Note 10 to the financial statements, the Company has recognized US\$ 87,925,000/-as Advances Given to Related Companies as at 31st December 2022.
+However, the Company has not assessed these balances for impairment provision as required by International Financial Reporting Standard 9 ("IFRS 9") "Financial Instruments".
+In the absence of a comprehensive calculation supporting management's estimate over these balances, we were unable to determine whether any impairment might be necessary on advances given to related companies in these financial statements as at and for the year ended 31st December 2022.